Strata Global

 Every region has different soil with varying textures and load-bearing capacities.
 However, the factors that affect the load-bearing capacity of soil are consistent.
 This includes the following factors:

 • Soil strength: The load-bearing capacity is influenced by the soil type, with cohesionless soils relying on friction angles to determine load distribution.
 This factor determines the ability of the cohesive soil to bear load.
-Soil with loose particles is less capable of bearing weight than cohesive soil.
+A dense cohesionless soil (like compact sand) can have a much higher bearing capacity than a soft cohesive soil (like soft clay).

 • Spacing between foundation: For adjacent foundations on cohesionless soil, a spacing of approximately 1.5 times the foundation width is recommended to prevent overlapping stress zones and to maintain soil bearing capacity.
 For example, if the foundation width is 10 meters, the distance between adjacent foundations should be around 15 meters.